Hyperextension (exercise)

-A back extension is an exercise that works the lower back as well as the mid and upper back, specifically the erector spinae muscles.
+A hyperextension or back extension is an exercise that works the lower back as well as the mid and upper back, specifically the erector spinae muscles.
 There are two erector spinae, one on either side of the spine, that run along its length.
 These are formed of three smaller muscles – spinalis, longissimus, and iliocostalis.

 Hyperextension explained

 "Hyperextension" in the case of the exercise simply means actively extending the spine (ie: arching back as opposed to flexion or curling forward) from a deficit (a flexed or forward bent) position.
 Anatomically, this is considered simply "flexion" and is not related to the joint condition "hyperextension," or joint hypermobility, where a joint bends beyond what is normally expected, or a "hyperextension injury," where a joint is forced beyond its articular range of motion.